About us

 Our values

-Through ongoing community and member feedback, Young Camden Foundation has identified three key areas of focus
+Through ongoing community and member feedback, Young Camden Foundation has identified three key areas of focus:

-OUR TRUSTEES AND ASSOCIATE MEMBERS
+OUR TRUSTEES AND ASSOCIATE TRUSTEES

-YCF is governed by a dedicated and skilled team of trustees and associate members from across different sectors, including private, public and third sector.
+YCF is governed by a dedicated and skilled team of trustees and associate trustees from across different sectors, including private, public and third sector.
 Our governance structure includes four committees: Finance, HR and Safeguarding, Fundraising, and Grant Giving.

 -